AElfProject/AElf/docs/CONSENSUS.md

 # Why we choose DPoS in ÆLF?
-With the prosperity of blockchain, several technologies have gained the attention of the public which previously used to be obscure and technical; one being cryptography and the other, consensus.
+With the prosperity of blockchain, several technologies have gained the attention of the public which previously used to be obscure and technical - primarily cryptography and consensus.
 Today I’m going to talk about the consensus algorithms used in ÆLF blockchain to answer the question people usually ask me:

 **"Why DPoS?"**